Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

     return render_template('index.html', contacts=data)
 ```

-As u noticed before, I'm using decorators to stablish the endpoint route and the HTTP method (In this case, it's GET but it's not necessary to type it in the root endpoint.
-(The root endpoint in this case will be the first layout HTML that'll be shown the first time I deploy a page (locally or remotely).
+As u noticed before, I'm using decorators to stablish the endpoint route and the HTTP method.
+In this case, it's GET but it's not necessary to type it in the root endpoint.
+(The root endpoint in this case will be the first layout HTML that'll be shown the first time I deploy a page (locally or remotely)).

 Note that also I'm using enviroment variables for the connection requirements, as well as the secret key (without it, the page raises an exception lmao).